-Under PURPA, the New QF SOC shall be available to QFs, including small power production facilities where the primary energy source of the facility is biomass, waste, renewable resources, geothermal resources, or any combination thereof, and 75 percent or more of the total energy input must be from these sources.36 Section 3.17(b) of the New QF SOC addresses the fuel source rule pursuant to 18 CFR Part 292, Section 292.204.
-Furthermore, pursuant to FERC's determination in Luz, energy storage facilities are subject to the same fuel use limitations as all other small power production facilities.37
+Under PURPA, the New QF SOC shall be available to QFs, including small power production facilities where the primary energy source of the facility is biomass, waste, renewable resources, geothermal resources, or any combination thereof, and 75 percent or more of the total energy input must be from these sources and such uses are consistent with federal law.
+Section 3.17(b) of the New QF SOC addresses the fuel source rule pursuant to 18 C.F.R.
+Part 292, Section 292.204.
+Furthermore, pursuant to FERC's determination in Luz, energy storage facilities are subject to the same fuel use limitations as all other small power production facilities.